NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

      - dataset: :math:`\{\boldsymbol{y^{(1)},y^{(2)}, ... ,y^{(N)}}\}`

-**Case 1 (Sampling and Simulation)**: User provides lower and upper bounds of each random variable (RV) and a simulation model. quoFEM will find the best training points sequentially by the adaptive **design of experiments** (Adaptive DoE) strategies until the model converges or reaches a user-specified computational tolerance.
+**Case 1 (Sampling and Simulation)**: User provides lower and upper bounds of each random variable (RV) and a simulation model. quoFEM will find the best training points sequentially by the adaptive **design of experiments** (DoE) strategies until the model converges or reaches a user-specified computational tolerance.

 **Case 2 (Import RV Dataset and run Simulation)**: User provides sample population of RVs as a separate text file. quoFEM will run simulations to get QoI values and build a surrogate model.

 **Case 3 (Import both RV and QoI Dataset)**:  User provides sample population of RVs and QoIs. quoFEM will not run any simulations and build a surrogate model purely based on the provided dataset.

-.. list-table:: quoFEM workflow
+.. list-table:: quoFEM workflow (DoE: Design of experiments)
    :widths: 2 5 5 5
    :header-rows: 1
    :align: center